 Nigeria Oil & Gas Strategic Conference

-NOG 2021 will focus on the strategies that will be employed by the Nigerian government and private sector leaders to navigate the emerging business environment – helping to set the nation’s energy agenda for the next 12 months and beyond.
+NOG 2021 focused on the strategies that will be employed by the Nigerian government and private sector leaders to navigate the emerging business environment – helping to set the nation’s energy agenda for the next 12 months and beyond.

 The year commenced with plans for development and growth for the Nigerian oil and gas industry with the pronouncement of 2020 as the ‘Year of Gas’ by the Honourable Minister of State for Petroleum Resources, H.E.
 Timipre Sylva.